mobxjs/mobx-state-tree/docs/API/README.md

     (v: any) => typeof v === "number"
 )

-Creates a type that can only contain a numeric value.
-This type is used for numeric values by default *__alias__*: types.number Example:
+`types.number` - Creates a type that can only contain a numeric value.
+This type is used for numeric values by default

+Example:

 ```ts
 const Vector = types.model({